ericdoi/ericdoi.github.io/_posts/2020-11-15-book-notes-creativity-inc.markdown

 ## Values and Principles

+### Removing hierarchy and oversight
+Catmull's first role out of graduate school was to hire and lead a research lab to develop computer animation.
+Using his academic lab as a model, he created a flat-hierarchy environment and a culture of sharing results with academia in conferences and journals, which was counter to most industry labs at the time.
+He discovered that this attracted highly talented people, whom he hired even when he feared he could be making himself obsolete.
+Although he eventually had to create management layers at Pixar, he strove to keep the sense of hierarchy as low as possible.

+* About a grand meeting table that scaled poorly as Pixar grew larger:

+  > The closer you were seated to the middle of the table, it implied, the more important—the more central—you must be.
+And the farther away, the less likely you were to speak up—your distance from the heart of the conversation made participating feel intrusive.

+* On the temptation of oversight:

+  > The potential cost of failure appears far more damaging than that of micromanaging.
+But if we shun such necessary investment—tightening up controls because we fear the risk of being exposed for having made a bad bet—we become the kind of rigid thinkers and managers who impede creativity.

 ### Teams over ideas
 * On how a small change to Toy Story 2 (adding the Wheezy character) transformed the emotion of the film: